-So we’ve assembled everything we know about the new Panasonic Lumix S series, its key features, lenses and likely launch date right here.
+Now that we have had hands on with the two cameras, we’ve assembled everything we know about the new Panasonic Lumix S series, its key features, lenses and those all-important prices.

-Panasonic is launching two cameras as part of its new Lumix S series, with different resolutions, user types and price points.
+Panasonic has launched two cameras as part of its new Lumix S series, with different resolutions, user types and price points.

 Panasonic Lumix S1R

-There will be two new cameras with two different sensors.
-The top of the range Lumix S1R will have a 47-megapixel sensor, while the cheaper Lumix S will have a 24-megapixel sensor.
-The higher-resolution S1R is designed to appeal to professional stills photographers.
+There are two new cameras with two different sensors.
+The top of the range Lumix S1R has a 47-megapixel sensor, while the cheaper Lumix S has a 24-megapixel sensor.
+The higher-resolution S1R is designed to appeal to professional stills photographers. (opens in new tab)

 Panasonic Lumix S1

-Panasonic seems to be adopting the same strategy as Sony and Nikon, so the Lumix S1 will bear the same relationship to the S1R as the Nikon Z 6 does to the Z 7, and the Sony A7 III does to the A7R III.
-The S1R has more resolution, but the S1 may be better adapted to video.
+Panasonic seems to be adopting the same strategy as Sony (opens in new tab) and Nikon (opens in new tab), so the Lumix S1 will bear the same relationship to the S1R as the Nikon Z6 (opens in new tab) does to the Nikon Z7 (opens in new tab), and the Sony A7 III does to the A7R III (opens in new tab).
+The S1R has more resolution, but the S1 is better adapted to video.

 Lumix S1R and S1 video

-The new cameras will offer 4K video capture, just like their full-frame rivals from Canon, Sony and Nikon, but they will offer frame rates of up to 60/50p, which Panasonic claims is a world first for full frame cameras.
-Other frame rates have yet to be announced.
+The new cameras offer 4K video capture, just like their full-frame rivals from Canon, Sony and Nikon, but they will offer frame rates of up to 60/50p, which Panasonic claims is a world first for full frame cameras.

 Dual image stabilisation